Visual documents need an AI-native source.

 VS Code extension

-CLI and verifier
+CLI verifier

 vmd validate samples/visual-lossless-dashboard.vmd --strict npm run test:chrome npm run verify:visual-fidelity -- --source-dir ./design-artifacts